marlonklc/encantados-cardgame-online/README.md

 - [ ] change the rule to select cards instead of discard them on make a search
 - [x] enable zoom on cards within garden
 - [x] show message of enemy playing his turn
+- [ ] show cards from players hand when game was finished

 ## TECHNICAL DEBTS
 - [ ] create components to improve easy maintenance [DOING]